Everwind Multiplayer Guide: Fixing Tethering, Unlocking Lobbies, And Skill Roles

 Everwind gameplay screenshot showing players cooperatively building a stone structure on a floating island against a backdrop of a bright blue sky and a distant planet.

-If you have played any indie survival game in the last ten years, you are probably familiar with tethering.
-Everwind uses a chunk loading system tied directly to the host player, and it is aggressive.
+If you have played any indie survival game recently, you are probably familiar with tethering.
+Everwind uses a chunk loading system tied directly to the host player, and it is incredibly aggressive.

 The game simply will not let you wander off on your own.
 Depending on what is happening in the environment, the tether range seems to fluctuate wildly between 300 and 700 meters.
-If you step outside that invisible bubble, your screen goes black and you get hit with a "teleporting to host" message.
+If you step outside that invisible bubble, your game will briefly pause, your screen will go black, and you will get hit with a "teleporting to host" message.
 It is easily the most jarring part of the multiplayer experience right now.
-My friends and I tried to split up to loot a large island faster, and the game vetoed that strategy by teleporting my buddy mid-jump.
+My friends and I tried to split up to loot a large island faster, and the game vetoed that strategy by teleporting my buddy mid jump.
 He fell off a cliff.
 We laughed, but the joke gets old fast when you are trying to make actual progress.

-Until the developers roll out the dedicated servers promised on the 2026 roadmap, you have to play as a tight unit.
+Until the dedicated servers roll out, you have to play as a tight unit.
 Do not treat Everwind like a game where everyone builds their own house on different sides of the map.
 You need to stay near the ship and clear islands together.
 The developers have confirmed on the forums that letting everyone build their own separate ships is still a work in progress, so do not even try it right now.
 Build one massive flying fortress and keep everyone on board.
-If you need help figuring out how to get a heavy ship airborne without completely draining your power grid, check out my Airship Engineering 101 guide.

 The Multiplayer Reality Check